CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/distributor.md

         ```

     === "Example"

+        Due to the fact that the emergency return address can not be changed and Curve used a ownership agent back then when the distributor contract for 3CRV was deployed, this one was set as the emergency return address.

+        The second fee distributor contract (crvUSD) uses a 5 of 9 multisig, which replaced the ownership agent.

         ```shell
-        >>> FeeDistributor.emergency_return()
+        >>> FeeDistributor.emergency_return()               # 3CRV distributor
         '0x00669DF67E4827FCc0E48A1838a8d5AB79281909'

+        >>> FeeDistributor.emergency_return()               # crvUSD distributor
+        '0x467947EE34aF926cF1DCac093870f613C96B1E0c'
         ```

 ### `recover_balance`
 !!! description "`FeeDistributor.recover_balance(_coin: address) -> bool:`"

     Function to recover ERC20 tokens from the contract.
 Tokens are sent to the emergency return address.
+This function only works for tokens other than the address set for `token`.
+E.g. this function on the 3CRV distributor contract can not be called to transfer 3CRV.
+The same applied to crvUSD distributor.

     Returns: true (`bool`).